codacy/docs/docs/organizations/roles-and-permissions-for-organizations.md

 ![Configuring who can change analysis configurations](images/roles-permissions-repo-management.png)

 !!! note
-    Codacy determines the role of each user from the role that each user has on your Git provider:
+    Codacy determines the role of each organization member from the role of that member on your Git provider:

     -   [GitHub](#permissions-for-github)
     -   [GitLab](#permissions-for-gitlab)